 If several ads of yours are getting high negative feedback in a row, then Facebook may disable your Ad account.

 So in general, make sure to check for negative feedback and pause such ads before it gets worse.

 4) Billing issues – Unsettled or Pending payments

 Nowadays, this is one of the most common reasons for getting ad accounts disabled, inconsistent payment issues.

 Facebook flags down accounts that have late payments as this implies the account is unreliable.
 To avoid ad account closure because of late payment issues, make sure to pay all pending bills on time.

 Go to your billing section and check for any errors.
 If your card is not working, call your bank and contact Facebook Support.

-What Happens When Your Facebook Ad Account is Disabled?
+What happens when your Facebook Ad Account is Deactivated ?